shwetagurnani/BlogPost/README.md

 # Author
 Shweta Gurnani

-If you have any difficulty in building up the code in the repository,please mail me at 18107@iiitu.ac.in
+If you have any difficulty in building up the code in the repository,feel free to open the issue!